nutanix-japan/ntnxtraining1121/examplelab1/examplelab1.rst

    How much memory is allocated to each CVM?

 #.
-Click the :fa:`cog` icon, scroll through the Settings on the left, select SSL Certificate, and complete the table below:
+Click the :fa:`cog` icon, scroll through the Settings on the left, select SSL Certificate, and find the following information and make a note of it.

    Key Type:
    Signing Algorithm: